Blue Bird reduced no call, no shows by 30% with TeamSense. Learn How.

 Include Attendance Expectations in Your Employee Handbook

 Don’t wait for chronic attendance issues to keep popping up before you address your workplace’s requirements and make your expectations for workers clear.
-Make sure these policies and procedures are made clear during employee onboarding.
-From day one on the job, employees should know your attendance policies, who to contact when they are absent, and which system to use when they call off from work.
+Make sure these policies and procedures are known from the get-go.
+From day one on the job, employees should know your attendance policies and who to contact when they are absent.

 Proactively improving your employee handbook and reminding most employees on your team of your policies can go a long way to help you avoid absenteeism and lost productivity.
 The handbook policies impacting absenteeism include time and attendance, disability accommodation, leaves of absence, ethical conduct, and disciplinary actions.